omriberchman/MMChat/README.md

 ## Issues (and fixes):
+I am kind of fed up with this project at the moment and there are some stuff that needs fixing but I don't have the time to deal with.

 · For some reason it only works on python 3.10.
 · The program fails to set the statues to offline unless follow the instructions in the comment under setStatusOffline function.
 · Bans don't work for the same reason as above